ts756632/8_Week_SQL_Challenge/Digital Analysis.md

  - Count the totle number of purchase events.
  - Count the totle number of checkout page views.
- - Calculate the percentage of visits which view the checkout page but ‵do not‵ have a purchase event.
+ - Calculate the percentage of visits which view the checkout page but `do not` have a purchase event.

 ````sql
 WITH CTE_new AS(